-- After the engine has started, disconnect the jumper cables.
-Disconnect the negative (-) cable from the motorcycle first. - Reinstall the parts removed.
+- After the engine starts, disconnect the jumper cables.
+Disconnect the negative (-) cable from the motorcycle first. - Install the seat.

 Moving Off

 - Check that the side stand is up.

 - Pull in the clutch lever.

 - Shift into 1st gear.

 - Open the throttle a little, and start to let out the clutch lever very slowly.

 - As the clutch starts to engage, open the throttle a little more, giving the engine just enough fuel to keep it from stalling.